 This mango and cream dessert is sure to delight your guests when served in a champagne, martini or even an individual size ramekin or tumblers.

-Having a tin of mango pulp in the pantry is so useful to make simple desserts such as Mango Overnight Oats, Mango Pudding and Mango Coconut Burfi even on those days when you crave mango desserts but fresh mangoes are not in season.
+Having a tin of mango pulp in the pantry is so useful to make simple desserts such as Mango Pudding, Mango Overnight Oats, Mango Cherry Popsicles, Mango Lassi and Mango Coconut Burfi even on those days when you crave mango desserts but fresh mangoes are not in season.

 - Mango Pulp: I have used store-bought pulp.
 But feel free to use fresh homemade mango pulp.